 The best part of chocolate crinkle cookies?
 The crinkle.
 So let’s talk about how to ensure those crinkle cookies crack.

 The first key is the ingredients.
-The dough has a little more baking soda than usual, which will help the cookies rise and expand as they bake.
+The dough has a little more baking powder than usual, which will help the cookies rise and expand as they bake.
 Meanwhile, the powdered sugar will form a firm shell as it heats in the oven.
 As the expanding dough presses against the outer surface, the result is that perfectly crackled texture.

 Because the dough expands, you’ll want to roll the dough into balls and then coat in powdered sugar before placing them on the baking sheet.
 Flattened dough won’t expand and crinkle.
 Also, be sure to give each cookie plenty of space on the cookie sheet!
 Place them a full 2 inches apart from each other for the right results.